Xiangwk/LearnOpenGL_MyLab/README.md

 I also update the nanosuit, add some reflect maps.
 The new resource can be downloaded here:<https://learnopengl-cn.github.io/data/nanosuit_reflection.zip>

+Note that many files are updated, like the shader of nanosuit, the Model.h and Mesh.h and so on.
+The header files now all store in the folder include, you can find it in the root directory.

 I will build a space station soon after.

 This two pictures show the difference: